kennethpjdyer/dyertools/README.rst

 Tasks
 -------

 The ``tasks`` notifications subcommand retrieves project-level counts from Task Warrior then reports the pending tasks to the notification daemon.

-This subcommand is useful if you are a user of Task Warrior and would like period reminders of pending tasks.
+This subcommand is useful if you are a user of Task Warrior and would like periodic reminders of pending tasks.